khushijpatel/cse15l-lab-reports/index.md

 You can find the lab report 2 consisting of work done in lab 3 and 4 [here](https://khushijpatel.github.io/cse15l-lab-reports/lab-report-2/report2.html).

+### LAB Report 2

+You can find the lab report 2 consisting of work done in lab 3 and 4 [here](https://khushijpatel.github.io/cse15l-lab-reports/lab-report-3-week-6/report3.html).

 ***Have a nice day!!***